Ollie Idowu, JD, MPH

 Public Health Initiatives Manager

 Megan’s career in public health began as an AmeriCorps team member in the inner city of Miami, FL.
 Working with Americorps, she quickly realized that one of the biggest barriers to health was education.
 Megan is passionate about helping underserved populations better understand their health, with the goal of improving overall health outcomes.
+In her previous employment she worked as an educator for a health department and also worked for a hospital system conducting community health needs assessments.

 Megan is a graduate of the University of Illinois, where she received her Bachelor of Science in kinesiology and community health.
 She also holds a Master of Science in health sciences with a focus in public health from Western Illinois University.